AviatrixSystems/Docs/HowTos/copilot_getting_started.rst

     For example, in the AWS EC2 Dashboard, check the instance checkbox and from the Actions menu, choose Start Instance.

     You are now ready to launch CoPilot in a web browser or from the Aviatrix Controller homepage and perform initial setup.
+See `Initial Setup of CoPilot`_.

 Initial Setup of CoPilot